majestic53/dmg/readme.md

 Building from Source
 =

-__NOTE__: This project was tested under Linux with the GCC/Clang C compilers.
-Some modifications to the makefiles will be required to build with a different OS/compiler.
+__NOTE__: This project is tested under GNU/Linux, using the GCC C compiler.
+Some modifications will be required to build with a different OS/compiler.

 ### Preparing to build